-Democrats push for witnesses in Trump trial; Republicans hope for quick end
+Democrats, Republicans brace for high-stakes tussle over witnesses as Trump trial resumes

 Dershowitz tweeted on Thursday that the media “distorted” his remarks.

 If the vote on whether to allow witnesses is 50-50, Chief Justice Roberts could step in to break the tie.
-There is so little precedent for impeachment trials - this is only the third of a president in U.S. history - that Senate aides said there is no way to know exactly what would occur.
+But there is so little precedent for impeachment trials - this is only the third of a president in U.S. history - that Senate aides said there is no way to know exactly what would occur.

 Additional reporting by Richard Cowan, David Morgan, Susan Heavey, Mohammad Zargham and Lisa Lambert; Writing by Sonya Hepinstall; Editing by Tim Ahmann and Paul Simao